adamstok/vim/cheatsheet.md

      * `f( then ci(` search for ( then delete all btw ()!!!
      * `leader + h/j/k/l` go to the window on the left / down / up / right
      * `leader + pv ` open a tree window on the left side
+     * `i in tree window` show more info about files / folders
      * `leader + u ` open undo tree on the left side
      * `in visual block select and type :norm I + space ` go to insert mode and add a space
      * `p or leader p ` paste